Skip to content

 Important

 These URLs must be reachable from the KDB.AI container at runtime.
-KDB.AI fetches JWKS signing keys from these endpoints to verify token signatures.
+KDB.AI uses each issuer URL to fetch the OpenID Connect discovery document, which in turn provides the JWKS endpoint used to retrieve signing keys.
 If a URL is unreachable, tokens from that issuer will fail validation.

 Example configuration